-Thank you all so very much for the continued public trust and support that you have given again by reelecting me as your Mayor this past November.
-I respect this position and consider it an honor and privilege to be able to volunteer my service to the residents of West Long Branch.
-I reaffirm my promise that I will do my best to uphold your trust and faith in me.
+I would like to thank all WLB residents for the continued support and public trust that you have given me as your Mayor.
+As you know I consider it a privilege and honor to be able to volunteer my service to you.
+I reaffirm my promise that I will do my best to uphold your trust and faith.

 GOD BLESS ALL OF YOU AND GOD BLESS AMERICA.